Philxxw/DMNN/README.md

 Update models for traffic prediction

-now model.py contains MLP, LSTM, BiLSTM, conv_BiLSTM, LSTM_with_attention, Conv_LSTM_with_attention.
+Now model.py contains MLP, LSTM, BiLSTM, conv_BiLSTM, LSTM_with_attention, Conv_LSTM_with_attention.

 ALL codes are coded by Python 3.6 and Pytorch 1.3